 On March 8th, 2001, the legendary ballet dancer, director and teacher, Ninette de Valois, passed away at her home in London aged 102.
 It is fitting that the anniversary of her death should fall on International Women’s Day, which celebrates women’s accomplishments, because de Valois achieved so much during her life.

-In Britain, de Valois was made a Dame and a Companion of Honour.
-She was also awarded an Order of Merit, which is the country’s highest honour.
+- In Britain, de Valois gained the titles of a Dame and a Companion of Honour.

 This long list of accolades will give you an idea of just how much she influenced dance during her lifetime.
-So, 20 years after her death, let’s take a closer look at the events which made her a force to be reckoned with.
+20 years after her death, we take a closer look at the events which made de Valois a force to be reckoned with.

 Hoping for a son